emersion/soju/contrib/nginx.md

 …
 ```

-Then configure nginx to proxy all http traffic for the `/socket` prefix to that unix domain socket,
+Then configure nginx to proxy all http traffic for the `/socket` prefix to that
-by using the `proxy_pass` directives:
+unix domain socket, by using the `proxy_pass` directives.
+It is important to set
+`client_max_body_size` be unlimited (0) to enable large uploads from users.

 ```
 # /etc/nginx/sites-enabled/60-soju.conf